George Ferguson (politician): Metrobus

 Metrobus, previously Bristol Rapid Transit (BRT), is a scheme developed jointly by the West of England Partnership: a partnership between Bristol City, North Somerset and South Gloucestershire Councils.
 In development from 2006 it received government backing in November 2013.
 During the Mayoral election campaign, Ferguson pledged to cancel the proposed BRT scheme if he was elected.
 When he came to office, Ferguson made minor amendments to route proposals rather than cancelling the project.
 In July 2013, Ferguson announced that surrounding local authorities had approved the changes he'd proposed to the route of the planned BRT2 to avoid it running through the Bristol Harbourside area.
 The system, renamed Metrobus, was also changed to use modern low emission vehicles which were later dropped as a cost-cutting measure.
 However, protest groups who challenged the route, cost, and feasibility of the scheme accused Ferguson of breaking the electoral promises laid out before his election.

 A second challenge to Ferguson's support of the Metrobus project came when the next phase was submitted for planning consent in March 2014.
-Objections to the application were raised over the proposed felling of a large number of mature trees, to the loss of Grade 1 agricultural land at Stapleton that Ferguson had previously promised in his election manifesto to protect, the damage to the setting of Grade 1 Listed Stoke Park house and Grade 2 Registered historic landscape surrounding it, and the lack of public consultation over the proposals.
+Objections to the application were raised over the proposed felling of a large number of mature trees, to the loss of Grade 1 agricultural land at Stapleton that Ferguson had previously promised in his election manifesto to protect, the damage to the setting of Grade II* Listed Stoke Park Dower House and Grade II Registered parks and gardens surrounding it, and the lack of public consultation over the proposals.
 Following the approval of the scheme in August 2014 work began in January 2015 causing further protest, and activists set up camp in trees the council were about to fell.
 Ferguson's support for the project remained resolute.
 With Bristol's status as European Green Capital in 2015, Ferguson reiterated his support for the scheme and referred to the developing protest as "a challenging situation" and claimed he had "done more than anyone to minimise the environmental effects of the Metrobus project".
-Protesters attended a press event at which Ferguson was present with Government Environment Secretary Elizabeth Truss planting the one millionth tree of the national Big Tree Plant programme.
+Protesters attended a press event at which Ferguson was present with Government Environment Secretary Liz Truss planting the one millionth tree of the national Big Tree Plant programme.
 At it, he accused the protesters of "blowing this issue out of all proportion".